Arsenal 1-0 Manchester City: Martinelli strike fires Gunners to victory

 The Gunners were able to carve out their first real chance of the match in the 26th minute, when Eddie Nketiah was threaded in behind the City backline, however he fired his effort well wide.

+Manchester City's Kovacic was lucky to still be on the pitch, after his challenge on Martin Ødegaard went to a VAR review, however the officials stuck with the on field decision, and the Croatian was awarded a yellow card.

-Half time substitute Martinelli almost had an instant impact when he made space for a shot with a driving run down the left-hand side, but could only hit the ball straight at Ederson.
+Half time substitute Martinelli almost had an instant impact just five minutes after the restart.

+Rice did well to win the ball back in the middle of the pitch, before sliding a pass towards the Brazilian winger down the left-hand side, however his resulting shot was straight at Ederson.

 With just four minutes left to play though it was Arsenal who broke the deadlock through Martinelli.

-Kai Havertz laid the ball back to the Brazilian forward on the edge of the box, who smashed a first time shot into the face of Ake, which deflected past Ederson and into the back of the net.
+Havertz laid the ball back to the 22-year-old on the edge of the box, who smashed a first time shot into the face of Ake, which deflected past Ederson and into the back of the net to make the Emirates Stadium erupt.

-The 22-year-old's goal sealed the Gunners first league win over Manchester City since 2015.
+That goal ended the Gunners near eight-year wait for a league win over Manchester City, with their last victory being a 2-1 win at the Emirates Stadium back in December 2015.

-Mikel Arteta's side are back in action on October 21 when they travel to Stamford Bridge to take on Chelsea.
+Arteta's side are back in action on October 21 when they travel to Stamford Bridge to take on Chelsea, whereas Man City will be looking to bounce back with a win when they host Brighton & Hove Albion on the same day.

 -